-Red Veg is a vegetarian fast-food café and takeaway, specialising in veggie burgers, veggie hot dogs, chips and falafel wraps.
+Red Veg was a vegetarian fast-food café and takeaway, specialising in veggie burgers, veggie hot dogs, chips and falafel wraps.
 As a testament to their tasty food, this café is always busy, and it seems to attract a range of different customers, including many non-vegetarians.
 It is situated on Gardener Street in Brighton, which is a bustling and colourful street, packed with interesting and unusual shops and cafés.
 Further down the street there is a vegetarian shoe shop called Vegetarian Shoes, and Lick (a popular independent frozen yoghurt shop) is two doors away.

 The interior of the café is small and cosy, with wipe-clean tables and chairs, and stools facing out onto the street.
 Posters advertising music and events cover the walls, and music plays in the background.
 You make your order at the till and then sit down (if you are fortunate enough to find a table) and wait for it to be brought over.
 Alternatively you can opt for takeaway.
 The food is presented in the typical fast-food restaurant style, with the cardboard cartons and greaseproof wrapping paper.
 The chips are the french-fry kind like those you might expect to find in a McDonalds or Burger King.